 -3=>number of commits we want to target.

-Running that comand, a screen like this below will show (it will open in your default editor like Vim):
+Running that command, a screen like this below will show (it will open in your default editor like Vim):

-In example above we could change the commits’ order.
+In the example above, we could change the commits’ order.

-rebase command will stop untill you resolve the conflicts.
-After that you only need to run
+rebase command will stop until you resolve the conflicts.
+After that, you only need to run

 git rebase --continue to continue or

-git rebase --abort to quite and abort the process.
+git rebase --abort to quit and abort the process.

-Other thing really cool is the possibility to edit the message of the commit.
-In the previous examples, now we want to change message of the commit which updates the
+Another thing really cool is the possibility to edit the message of the commit.
+In the previous examples, now we want to change the message of the commit, which updates the

 So, we run again the